-What to do there: Pack your bathing suits, towels, and sun cream and head for the sandy shores of Karen Beach.
+What to do there: Pack your bathing suits, towels, and sun cream (all necessary things to bring to Thailand) and head for the sandy shores of Karen Beach.
 Spend a leisurely day sunbathing on the soft golden sands, swimming in the sparkling sea, and soaking up the beautiful vistas.
 If you start to feel thirsty or peckish you’ll find a great array of eateries close to hand, as well as vendors who wander along the edge of the beach.
 Sample the local seafood, dine on traditional Thai delicacies, or satisfy your appetite with international favourites.
 Explore the underwater world with some exciting snorkeling, or arrange a dive expedition with one of the area’s operators.

 #3 – Trickeye Museum

 Easily one of the most fun places to check out in Phuket